jonathanstowe/Monitor-Monit/README.md

 a true value, the tests will attempt to control the services, you probably don't want to do this on a production system.

-Assuming you have a working Rakudo Perl 6 installation then you should be able to install with ```zef``` :
+Assuming you have a working Rakudo installation then you should be able to install with `zef` :

    zef install Monitor::Monit

-Other installers may become available in the future.

 ## Support